nutshellcrm/nutshell-api-php/README.md

 [Nutshell](http://nutshell.com) is building modern CRM software around the needs of medium-sized companies.
 We’re working hard to deliver the future of business software: enterprise-level features with the ease-of-use found in popular web applications.

 At Nutshell, mobile is in our DNA.
 We believe in designing software to be cross-platform from day one, with robust APIs and native user interfaces.
-[Our iPhone application](http://itunes.apple.com/us/app/nutshell/id337938121?mt=8) - built using this API - is in the App Store, and an Andriod application is planned.
+[Our iPhone application](http://itunes.apple.com/us/app/nutshell/id337938121?mt=8) - built using this API - is in the App Store, and an Android application is planned.

 The data you store in Nutshell belongs to you, and we've designed [our open API](http://nutshell.com/api) to make it possible for you to work with it however you wish.
 Please [contact us](http://www.nutshell.com/support/) with any questions on using the API.